Caree12/pinteresting/README.md

-# One Month Rails
+# CarrieCodes.com

-This is the pinteresting sample application for [*One Month Rails*](http://onemonthrails.com)

-Let's see what Ruby on Rails can do!
+Welcome to the code for my website.
+It's not super exciting but if you're interested in how I've set everything up then come on in and poke around.